- 9 Volusion Alternatives & Competitors - December 8, 2021

 Design posts can be customized to have Photoshop templates as the lead generation feature or what some call the “optin bribe”.
 Marketers already know that having such a lead generation feature is a great way to get lots of subscribers fast.

-Email Sequence Builder: As opposed to ConstantContact drag and drop template builder, this platform presents its users with a text-focused email editor.
+Email Sequence Builder: This is the core of the ConvertKit marketing software.
+As opposed to ConstantContact drag and drop template builder, this platform presents its users with a text-focused email editor.

 Bloggers and other content creators find it easy to create effective emails since the features makes it seem like they’re creating a blog post.